ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 TODO not really started

 TODO make a point that NFTs today are often seen as asset and that decoupling the asset from the NFT has the benefit, of the token can being stolen, but this does not mean the asset is stolen.

-Why 1:1?
+Why 1:1 support only?
 For N:1 etc, use a contract to proxy or wrap this contract.

 Gas fees are paid through
 - ORACLE respectively associated centralized account (so not from the beneficiary)